emilygoeres/Responsive-Portfolio-CSS-and-Bootstrap-Homework/README.md

 -On Contact html, made it so the form was underneath the nav bar -Added 5 images of myself to the portfolio page
 -Added links between all of the different pages
--added background color to all pages
--Added a footer to all pages
+-added a styles sheet to add background color to all pages -Added a footer to all pages
 -Added color to the nav bars
 -Added breaks to the portfolio page so the pictures were in the middle of the header and footer.